Saurabhkr952/Advance-stuffs-Devops-Notes-/readme.md

 - **Error Tracking**: It captures errors and exceptions within spans, allowing you to see where failures or issues arise. eg.  For example, if a request goes through services A → B → C → D, and an error occurs between B and C, you can easily see and pinpoint this in the trace by visualization.

+- jaeger uses otel collector by default.
+It migrates from its own collector.

+### Gateway API Kubernetes

+#### Gateway Class
+it's just like storage class.

+#### Gateway
+you will get a external loadbalancer when you create gateway

+### Route

+you will write rule how to route traffic.